-His wife Sandra has been by his side for the past 35 years providing loving support, encouragement, and prayers!
-They have two adult daughters, Ashley and Amanda, who also love the Lord!
+His wife Sandra has been by his side for the past 37 years providing loving support, encouragement, and prayers!
+They have two amazing adult daughters and two wonderful son-in-laws, Ashley & Tyson and Amanda & Jake, who also love the Lord!

 Kevin Mizner serves as the executive pastor at Pathway Visalia and teaches the Wednesday evening Bible studies.
 Over the past 26 years, Kevin has served as an associate pastor, elder, deacon, and church administrator.
 He has led a wide range of personal and group ministries, including children’s ministry, small groups, home fellowships, biblical counseling, and a faith-based recovery ministry.

 Kevin graduated from Hanford High School, has a bachelor’s degree in Organizational Development from Fresno Pacific and also a master’s degree in Public Administration from Fresno State.

 He is married to Bonnie and they have five adult children and 10 grandchildren.

 Mike Buford serves as our Pastor Emeritas at Pathway Visalia.
 He has been in ministry for over 38 years.
 During that time he has served in the capacity of youth pastor, missions and outreach pastor, police chaplain, rapid response chaplain, and executive pastor.